+Physical Goods

-Physical Goods The following is required as: Proof of shipment Proof of delivery
+The following is required as:

-Online or physical documentation from a shipping company that includes: Online or physical documentation from a sh company that includes: Date of shipment An address for the recipient that n shipping address on the Transacti page, or An address for the recipient show city/state, city/country, or zip/pos international equivalent). natches the on Details ring at least the Date of delivery and 'delivered' status An address for the recipient that matches the shipping address on the Transaction Details page An address for the recipient showing at least the city/state, city/country, or zip/postal code (or international equivalent).
+Proof of shipment Proof of delivery Online or physical documentation from a shipping company that includes: Online or physical documentation from a shipping company that includes: Date of shipment An address for the recipient that matches the shipping address on the Transaction Details page, or An address for the recipient showing at least the city/state, city/country, or zip/postal code (or international equivalent).
+Date of delivery and 'delivered' status An address for the recipient that matches the shipping address on the Transaction Details page An address for the recipient showing at least the city/state, city/country, or zip/postal code (or international equivalent).
 IMPORTANT: Your choice of carrier and shipment options with that carrier can have a big impact on your ability to meet the proof of delivery requirements.
 Please ensure, especially when shipping goods internationally, that your carrier can provide 'delivered' status at the correct address, or your Seller Protection claim may be denied.
-Intangible Goods QR Code Tra insactions The following is required as proof of delivery for intangible goods: For intangible or digital goods, proof of shipment or delivery means compelling shipment or pr For QR code t g is required as proof of proof of delivery: transactions you may be ovide us with alternative evidence to show the item was delivered or the purchase order was fulfilled.
-Compelling evidence could include a evidence of de delivery, or such additional on or information to the system of record showing the date the item was sent and that it was either: including (email, IP or ally sent to the recipient, he recipient's address etc.), where applicable; or accessed by the
+Intangible Goods QR Code Transactions The following is required as proof of delivery for intangible goods: The following is required as proof of shipment or proof of delivery: For intangible or digital goods, proof of shipment or delivery means compelling evidence to show the item was delivered or the purchase order was fulfilled.
+Compelling evidence could include a system of record showing the date the item was sent and that it was either: Electronically sent to the recipient, including the recipient's address (email, IP, etc.), where applicable; or Received or accessed by the recipient For QR code transactions you may be required to provide us with alternative evidence of delivery, or such additional documentation or information to the transaction.